OnitiFR/mulch/README.md

 ![virt-manager](https://raw.github.com/OnitiFR/mulch/master/doc/images/virt-manager.png)

 You can also use 'do actions' for usual tasks.
 For instance `mulch do myvm db` will open your browser and automatically log you in phpMyAdmin (or any other db manager).
-And with included bash completion, such a command is just a matter of a few pressed key!
+And with included bash completion, such a command is just a matter of a few pressed keys!

 How do I install the client?
 ---